389ds/389ds.github.io/docs/389ds/howto/howto-test-haproxy-ldaps.md

 **This guide covers LDAP/LDAPS configuration only.** GSSAPI/EXTERNAL and LDAP with StartTLS may be covered later in a separate document.

 ## Step 1: Create Virtual Machines
-We will need to create three Fedora (i.e. F38) virtual machines for our setup:
+We will need to create three Fedora (i.e. F38) virtual machines for our setup.
+You can use another distribution, but carefully check the HAProxy configuration to see if it supports all of the mentioned features.

 1. HAProxy server: `haproxy.example.com`
 2. 389 DS client: `client.example.com`